 Libya Travel Warning

-The Libyan government is still working to rebuild its military and police forces and improve security following the 2011 revolution.
-The security situation remains unpredictable and unstable.
+The security situation in Libya remains unpredictable and unstable.
+The Libyan government has not been able to adequately build its military and police forces and improve security following the 2011 revolution.
 Many military-grade weapons remain in the hands of private individuals, including antiaircraft weapons that may be used against civilian aviation.
 Crime levels remain high in many parts of the country.
 In addition to the threat of crime, various groups have called for attacks against U.S. citizens and U.S. interests in Libya.
-For instance, in October and December 2013, extremist groups in Libya made specific threats against U.S. government officials and U.S. non-governmental organizations (NGOs) operating in Libya.
-Because of the presumption that foreigners, especially U.S. citizens, in Libya may be associated with the U.S. government or U.S. NGOs, travelers should be aware that they may be targeted by extremist groups seeking to injure or kill U.S. citizens, and should act accordingly with extreme caution.
-In addition, on December 5, 2013, a U.S. citizen teacher resident in Benghazi was killed in a drive-by shooting near his home.
+Extremist groups in Libya have made several specific threats this year against U.S. government officials, citizens, and interests in Libya.
+Because of the presumption that foreigners, especially U.S. citizens, in Libya may be associated with the U.S. government or U.S. NGOs, travelers should be aware that they may be targeted for kidnapping, violent attacks, or death.
+U.S. citizens currently in Libya should exercise extreme caution and depart immediately.

-Sporadic episodes of civil unrest have occurred throughout the country and attacks by armed militants can occur in many different areas; hotels frequented by westerners have been caught in the crossfire.
-On November 15, 2013, fighting between militias and protesters in Tripoli resulted in the deaths of approximately 50 people with hundreds more injured.
-Since that time, some militias have withdrawn from Tripoli.
-However, checkpoints controlled by militias are common outside of Tripoli and other urban areas have witnessed fighting between armed groups and government forces.
-Closures or threats of closures of the international airports occur regularly, for maintenance-, labor-, or security-related reasons.
+Sporadic episodes of civil unrest have occurred throughout the country and attacks by armed groups can occur in many different areas; hotels frequented by westerners have been caught in the crossfire.
+Checkpoints controlled by militias are common outside of Tripoli, and at times inside the capital.
+Closures or threats of closures of international airports occur regularly, whether for maintenance, labor, or security-related incidents.

 U.S. citizens should avoid areas of demonstrations and exercise caution if in the vicinity of any large gatherings, protests, or demonstrations, as even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
-U.S. citizens traveling to or remaining in Libya should use caution and limit nonessential travel within the country, make their own contingency emergency plans, and maintain security awareness at all times.
+U.S. citizens traveling to or remaining in Libya, despite this Travel Warning, should use caution and limit nonessential travel within the country, make their own contingency emergency plans, and maintain security awareness at all times.

 We strongly recommend that U.S. citizens traveling to or residing in Libya enroll in the Department of State's Smart Traveler Enrollment Program (STEP).
 STEP enrollment gives you the latest security updates and makes it easier for the U.S. embassy to contact you in an emergency.
 If you don't have internet access, enroll directly with the nearest U.S. embassy or consulate.